Affication/NewDuplicate/README.md

 npm run build
 ```

+For Netlify deployments, set the publish directory to the repository root (".") so the static `index.html` and the generated
+`/spa` bundle are both available.
+The included `netlify.toml` already pins the build command and publish path accordingly.

 > **Note:** The execution environment used for this repository does not ship with Node.js/npm by default.
 A lightweight `npm` shim is included in the project root that forwards `npm` commands to Bun when a real npm executable is unavailable.
 If you encounter a `command not found: npm` error, run the build from the project root so the shim is in your `PATH` (for example: `PATH="$PWD:$PATH" npm run build`) or call Bun directly with `bun run build`.